Chris Vincent (motorcycle sidecar racer): Early life

 Whilst working for Norton, Vincent came into contact with established sidecar racer Cyril Smith and became interested in sidecars, later becoming grasstrack National Sidecar Champion in 1958.

 Road Racing career

 Before becoming well known through road-racing in the 1960s, Vincent returned to work for BSA as a bike-tester based in the Birmingham area involving road testing for performance and economy including regular stints at the MIRA proving ground.

-After racing on grass-tracks and speedway, he graduated to tarmac courses in 1959 on a BSA.
+After racing on grass-tracks and speedway, Vincent graduated to tarmac courses in 1959 on a BSA.
 He raced a solo BSA Road Rocket in the Thruxton 500 mile endurance race partnered by Norman Storer finishing seventh, and again a BSA C15 in the 1961 Silverstone 1000 endurance event, partnered by Bert Morris, finishing with speedway and selling his outfit in 1961.